globalcve/globalcve/README.md

 **_Global threats.
 Unified insights._**

+## 🏷️ What Sets Us Apart

+GlobalCVE isn’t just another vulnerability feed.
+We’re building a transparent, unified, and open-source backbone for global CVE intelligence.

+- **Multi-source aggregation**
+  We pull from public feeds across continents — NVD, CIRCL, JVN, ExploitDB, and more — with full attribution and fallback logic.

+- **Open by design**
+  No paywalls, no vendor lock-in.
+Our code is public, our API is free, and our roadmap is community-driven.

+- **Minimalist and scalable**
+  Built with serverless architecture and clean UI logic, GlobalCVE is fast, forkable, and easy to integrate.

+- **Security-first ethos**
+  We prioritize clarity, provenance, and responsible data use — not marketing fluff or gated dashboards.

+- **Built by builders**
+  This isn’t a product.
+It’s infrastructure.
+And it’s yours to use, improve, and extend.

 ---

 # 🌐 GlobalCVE
+...

 An open-source vulnerability intelligence platform that aggregates CVEs from multiple national and vendor sources — cleanly, transparently, and developer-friendly.